cartesi/subgraph/README.md

 For additional options run `docker run cartesicorp/erd --help`.

+## Testing

+The [matchstick framework](https://github.com/LimeChain/matchstick) can be used to run unit tests of the mapping code with mock data.
+This is very useful because it avoids the deployment and sync cycle, which can take a lot of time.

+Matchstick basically works by running the WASM mapping code with a rust runtime that can inject arbitrary payloads to the mapping handler functions.
+A set of utility functions is provided by the `matchstick-as` npm library.

+This [article](https://limechain.tech/blog/matchstick-what-it-is-and-how-to-use-it/) contains further information about how it works.

 ## Contributing

 Thank you for your interest in Cartesi!
 Head over to our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to sign our Contributors Agreement and get started with